Lauren K. Doyle here.

 I have a lot more experience today than when I was first starting out.
-I was fortunate enough to do a 12 year apprenticeship with the late Master Horseman, Ed Rothkranz, and get to work with another incredible horseman, the late Ray Hunt.
+I was fortunate enough to do a 12 year apprenticeship in dressage with the late Master Horseman, Ed Rothkranz, and get to work with another incredible horseman, the late Ray Hunt.
 Both were great at understanding the horse and where he comes from, and both had a mutual respect for each other even though they came from completely different worlds.

 In working with these amazing horsemen, I was able to recognize common threads of wisdom about horses and how they relate to humans in a way that no one else was talking about.
 When I began understanding and applying what they were teaching me, I saw real changes in my horses and how they related to me.